tomszar/PopStruct/README.md

 ## Merging platforms

 Because our datasets were genotyped using different platforms, in both datasets we created two merged files, a "dense", trying to retain ~400k SNPs, and a "sparse" file with ~20k SNPs.
+From both datasets we also created an LD pruned one, using the "pruned" suffix.
 To increase the chances of a successful merge, before attempting to merge the datasets we [harmonized](https://bmcresnotes.biomedcentral.com/articles/10.1186/1756-0500-7-901) our datasets using the [1000 Genomes Phase 3 (1000G)](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/) as reference sample.
 In doing so, we solved unknown strand issues, updated variant IDs, and updated the reference alleles.
 We kept all SNPs from each dataset, and we removed problematic SNPs during the merging steps.